afborchert/astl-c/README.md

-where we have a declaration which in turn consists of the _declaration specifiers_ (like `std::size_t` in the example above) and an _init declarator list_ can declare one or more variables.
+where we have a declaration which in turn consists of the _declaration specifiers_ (like `std::size_t` in the example above) and an _init declarator list_ which can declare one or more variables.
 Each of the variables within an _init declarator list_ is introduced by an _init declarator_ which consists of a _declarator_ and optionally an _initializer_.